Let’s discover eight essential features for dynamic scheduling software that every field service business should be looking for.

 While we’re on the subject, make sure the engineer app can handle parts management, invoicing, on-site photos, customer communications, and everything else your team need to do their work on the go.

 Your engineers and technicians are not the only ones that need to be communicated with effectively, your customers do too – which is especially important when dealing with multiple appointments being dynamically scheduled (and potentially rescheduled!).
 Customers expect to be kept in the loop with their appointment booking – they’ll want to receive confirmation emails, SMS, or event a letter (yes, some people still want paper letters!).
 Once you’ve used dynamic scheduling to book an appointment (or a couple hundred), a confirmation should be automatically sent to let the customer know the details.

 When considering dynamic scheduling software, it’s worth your time to also review what other communication tools it can offer your business.
 For example, engineer tracking portals, communication templates, personalisation tags, feedback forms, or online booking forms – all of these will give your customers a better experience and enhance the automated scheduling system.

 A dynamic scheduling solution

 Commusoft’s dynamic scheduling (we prefer to call it intelligent scheduling!) hosts all of these features and more to offer the best automated scheduling system for field service businesses.
 Benefit from both suggested individual appointments and mass scheduling, all powered by our route optimisation algorithm and cluster-computing framework.
 Commusoft’s dynamic scheduling can offer a level of job planning and routing efficiency that simply isn’t possible by a human in order to reduce fuel costs, travel time, and under utilisation of engineers.
-Find out more about Commusoft intelligent scheduling and try the interactive demonstration.
+To calculate how much money dynamic scheduling could save you, try our free ROI calculator here.